 - Instructional Continuity (Outlines policies, plans, and strategies to assist faculty members maintain instructional activities during unforeseen disruptions.)

-If you have any questions or concerns, contact the Service Center at 202-687-4949 or email@example.com, or visit the Georgetown Emergency Preparedness Web site for emergency contact information.

-Version 12 - - Instructional Continuity (Outlines policies, plans, and strategies to assist faculty members maintain instructional activities during unforeseen disruptions.)

-If you have any questions or concerns, contact the Service Center by going to help.georgetown.edu, or by visiting the Georgetown Emergency Preparedness Web site for emergency contact information.
+If you have any questions contact the Service Center by going to help.georgetown.edu, or by visiting the Georgetown Emergency Preparedness Web site for emergency contact information.